Year 2 – Overview for the Summer Terms

 Teachers – Miss James, Mrs Kench and Mrs Duck

 Children will be working on using their sound knowledge and new spelling rules to spell words correctly.
+All children will be encouraged to spell all the High Frequency Words correctly.

 Important dates will all be listed on our class page on the website